Chimneys Are Made to Protect You

 Make sure you have working carbon monoxide detectors in your home and check them regularly.
 They should be located in the sleeping areas of your home and preferably on each floor.
 Carbon monoxide detectors can alert you to possible problems within the venting systems of your furnace and gas hot water heater and keep you from prolonged exposure to even low levels of carbon monoxide.

 When using wood burning appliances avoid banking the fires and closing the dampers in order to prolong burning.
-Slower, cooler burning wood fires are the primary contributor of creosote in chimneys.
+Slower, cooler burning wood fires are the primary contributor of creosote accumulation in a flue.
 Be certain to burn wood that has been properly aged.
-Burning green wood also contributes to creosote in chimneys.
+Burning green wood also contributes to creosote accumulation.

 Whenever possible burn your wood fires hot.
 Hotter flue gasses prevent the condensation of creosote and pass more quickly through the chimney.
 They are therefore useful in preventing the accumulation of creosote in the flue.
 (If you are using a wood stove, be sure to have a stove thermometer in place so you can avoid overfiring your stove.)

-It is a good idea to treat your firewood with a compound that will help keep creosote from accumulating in your chimney.
-You can ask your chimney professional for his recommendation as there are several compounds on the market created for this purpose.
+It is a good idea to treat your firewood with a compound that will help keep creosote from accumulating in your flue.
+You can ask your chimney professional for his or her recommendation as there are several compounds on the market created for this purpose.

 Make periodic visual inspections of the external portions of your chimney and any connections between burning appliances and your flue.
 Even cursory visual inspections can alert you to problems like connectors that have come loose or a chimney that is deteriorating.